 Libraries are evolving into community hubs, offering a range of services beyond traditional book lending, such as workshops, events and partnerships with local organisations to address community needs.
-Our buildings and services continue to undertake significant change through newly constructed community hubs and multiuse spaces, and renewal or revitalisation of older spaces through modular furniture, supporting the night-time economy through the installation of lighting treatment, dedicated spaces for leisure and learning, and visual merchandising methods to increase appeal and wayfinding.
+Our buildings and services continue to undergo significant change with newly constructed community hubs and multi-use spaces, as well as the renewal or revitalisation of older spaces.

+We have installed modular furniture, supported the night-time economy through the installation of lighting treatment, provided dedicated spaces for leisure and learning, and used visual merchandising methods to increase appeal and wayfinding.